-Treasure Data is migrating to a new version of the Hive Engine: Hive 2020.1, also referred to as Hive 2/Tez.
-Treasure Data is migrating because Hive 2020.1 complies with ANSI SQL standards and allows Treasure Data to utilize future release enhancements.
+Treasure Data officially stopped support for v0.13 on May 23, 2022.
+Customers will note Hive 2/Tez is now the default processing engine.
+Treasure Data migrated because Hive 2020.1 complies with ANSI SQL standards and allows Treasure Data to utilize future release enhancements.

 The following outline summarizes a possible Hive0.13 to Hive 2020.1 migration path.
 The goals are: